Pastoral Care

 Grace Pastoral Care

-About Pastoral Care
+How Pastoral Care Helps

-• connecting with local social services
+• Connecting individuals and families with local social services

-• dealing with grief and bereavement
+• Accompanying people through grief and bereavement

-Our ministers and elders are the primary providers of pastoral care.
+• Our ministers and elders are the primary providers of pastoral care.
 Grace also offers programs for:

 • prayer ministry